DoofenCorp/Speak-to-VLC/README.md

 ## 1. Install all requirements:

 * Internet connectivity for speech recognition
-* Python 3.7+
+* Python 3.8+
 * `telnetlib3` module
 * `SpeechRecognition` module
+* `pyaudio` module (install manually for debian with `sudo apt-get install python-pyaudio python3-pyaudio` and redhat with  `sudo yum install python-pyaudio python3-pyaudio`)
-1. Install Python 3 if not already installed.
+1. Install Python >=3.8 if not already installed.
 1. Then run `req.bat` (Windows) OR `req.sh` (*nix/MacOS) to install all requirements from requirements.txt
 * Note: Run the `req.bat` as Administrator on  Windows if you have Python installed in `C:\Program Files\`.
 Similarly, try `sudo` mode for *nix/MacOS